Higginbotham Insurance & Financial Services

-Higginbotham is an independent insurance brokerage firm founded in 1948 that provides businesses and individuals with insurance, risk management and employee benefit services.
+Higginbotham is an independent insurance brokerage firm founded in 1948 that provides businesses and individuals with insurance, financial services, risk management and employee benefit services.

-In addition to its headquarters in Fort Worth, Texas, Higginbotham operates more than 20 offices across the state with approximately 800 employees.
-The firm ranks as the nation’s 31st largest independent insurance brokerage firm based on 2015 revenue.
+In addition to its headquarters in Fort Worth, Texas, Higginbotham operates in more than 140 offices across the U.S. with nearly 4,000 employees.
+Higginbotham is ranked in the top 20 largest independent insurance brokerages in the U.S.

 History

 Paul C. Higginbotham founded his namesake agency in 1948 after returning from military service in World War II.
 It started as a small personal insurance brokerage firm in Paul’s Riverside neighborhood of Fort Worth, Texas.

 Paul’s nephew, Bill Stroud, purchased the agency in 1962 from his aunt who inherited it when Paul died.
 Between 1968 and 1983, the firm moved four times to more central locations in Fort Worth to attract an increasingly diverse clientele.

 In 1986, Bill hired Rusty Reid from American General Fire and Casualty Company to broker commercial insurance at Higginbotham.
 Three years later, Rusty became president and CEO at age 27.
 He implemented an employee ownership model to engage and reward employees in the company’s growth and established the firm’s Financial Services division to begin offering employee benefits.

 Higginbotham’s first geographic expansion occurred in 1998 with the opening of a second office in Dallas and was followed by several others in North and Central Texas.
-Then in 2007, the firm initiated an aggressive statewide growth strategy, merging with likeminded independent agencies that support its business model.
-Through mergers, Higginbotham has expanded its footprint to more than 20 offices spanning Texas.
+Then in 2007, the firm initiated an aggressive growth strategy, merging with like minded independent agencies that support its business model.
+As of 2023, Higginbotham had expanded its footprint to 87 offices spanning the U.S.

-Of the 100 largest brokers of U.S. business, Higginbotham is the largest based in Texas by revenue.

 Products and services

+Higginbotham's core service offerings include business insurance, employee benefits, personal insurance, human resources services and financial services.

-Property Insurance
+Business Insurance

+Higginbotham provides a variety of commercial insurance policies, including general liability, property, commercial auto, builders' risk, errors and omissions, cyber liability, directors and officers, inland marine, business interruption, umbrella, employment practices liability, workers' compensation and business owners' policies.
+The firm also provides surety bonds and captive insurance, as well as risk management services.